binarykitchen/videomail-for-ninja-forms/README.md

 2. Run `npm run clean`,
 3. Write changelog in `readme.txt`
 4. Bump versions in `readme.txt`:
-   - Change "stable tag" for this VC plugin's using latest version from changelog
+   - Check "stable tag" for this VC plugin's using latest version.
+Align it with `readme.txt`
-   - If there was a WordPress upgrade, bump it under "tested up to" (test first)
+   - (Optional) If there was a WordPress upgrade, bump it under "tested up to" (test first)
 5. Search for current stable tag version and replace it with the new one.
 Should be these files:
    - package.json
    - readme.txt